 - First flowers: the first flowers can be removed to encourage further flowering when your plant has become a bit more robust.

 - Removing suckers: remove suckers from your tomato plant once they’ve gotten about 2-4 inches (5-10 cm) long.
-They shouldn’t get too thick or be diverting too much energy from your plant at this size, but letting them grow longer can keep energy from being used to develop the main stems, which will bear more fruit.
+They shouldn’t get too thick or divert too much energy from your plant at this size, but letting them grow longer can keep energy from being used to develop the main stems, which will bear more fruit.
 This will need to occur more regularly for potted plants than plants in the ground, so stay vigilant!

 - Diseased, dead, or broken branches: these can be pruned at any time and should be pruned once they’re noticed.
-Not only can they encourage further damage to your plant by potentially spreading diseases or pests, but they also will affect your harvest of tomatoes.
+Not only can they encourage further damage to your plant by potentially spreading diseases or pests, but they will also affect your harvest of tomatoes.

 Determinate Tomatoes